DAP2022/DataScienceTrainingCurriculum/Critical_Thinking/AI_Literacy/assignments/problem_set3.md

 **Motivation:** Answering the question: why do LLMs generate output this way?
 LLMs do not retrieve truth.
 They predict plausible continuations.

-**Activity 1:** Prompt Ask an LLM to explain the same concept different ways for three different audiences:
+**Activity 1:** Prompt: "Ask an LLM to explain the same concept different ways for three different audiences:"
 1. A novice
 2. An informed user
 3. An expert